 Angel had been lying across his bed, watching television.
 Hers is a body of legendary beauty, and he had gazed upon her, mystified at the way tan thigh flowed into white buttock like unto the wondrous passage from dawn into morning.
 Suddenly he felt the change come over him, felt the power surging through him, felt it happen…

 “At that moment,” he told me, “I got religion.
-‘Oh Lord, let me be
+‘Oh Lord, let me be worthy of this!'”